Log1x/sage-directives/README.md

 Contributing whether it be through PRs, reporting an issue, or suggesting an idea is encouraged and appreciated.
 When contributing code, please follow the existing directive format.

-If Sage Directives has helped you immensely and you would like to support me working on it in the future– feel free to leave a contribution using the `Sponsor` button above.
+I work on Sage Directives entirely in my free time.
+If Sage Directives has helped you immensely and you would like to support me working on it in the future– feel free to leave a contribution using the :heart: **Sponsor** button above.

 ## License